dpvtank/Balzac/_drafts/2020-07-03-Dharma-of-Leadership.md

 Janak Raja and Mithila burning.
 Being completely unaffected by it.
 Work and live without attachment.
 Not tetherless.
 But attached to the right things.
 2. Inner realization
 You are the atma, not the body-mind.
 And your nature is something much greater than the temporary waves of the world.
 And this is who everyone else.
 There is no good and evil.

+## Why do I care?

+Even though more of us have access to more things, and as more people are lifted out of poverty and lives get better, we are creating systems, societies, cultural products and technological innovations that have put our lives profoundly out of balance.

+We are richer, prosperous, and more comfortable than ever before.
+But we are also emotionally, mentally, and environmentally disconnected.
+We